ComputeCanada/mc-hub/docs/usage-statistics.md

 The deployment runs two long-lived containers:

 - `api` serves HTTP through Gunicorn, with no scheduled worker subprocesses.
-- `background-worker` supervises the usage observer and expiration worker as separate processes.
-Both use Flask application contexts and shared lifecycle code with direct database access; neither calls the hub's HTTP API.
+- `background-worker` supervises the usage observer, expiration worker, and benchmark scheduler as separate processes.
+They use Flask application contexts and shared lifecycle code with direct database access.

 Compose also runs a one-time `initialize` container for database migrations (`flask db upgrade`).
 Both long-lived containers wait for it to succeed.
 All three